mattheweast/mattheweast/README.md

 🎓 Former Apple Genius turned Software Engineer Apprentice, I recently completed a 5-month Software Engineering bootcamp at Makers Academy and am now gaining real-world experience through my Level 4 apprenticeship.
 I started in QA automation and have since transitioned into Data Engineering.

-🔭 Currently, I’m working on my final Level 4 project, building a data pipeline using Scala, Python, SQL, Terraform, BigQuery, and GCS.
+🔭 Currently, I’m working on my apprenticeships final project, building a data pipeline using Scala, Python, SQL, Terraform, BigQuery, and GCS.

 📚 Outside of work, I’m actively expanding my skill set through courses and personal projects.
 My main focus is mybooks, a custom Management System designed to track, manage, and analyze your books efficiently.

 🌱 Passionate about continuous learning and problem-solving, I thrive in collaborative environments and am currently seeking Software Engineering roles to further develop my expertise and contribute to innovative projects.

+🥅 My goal is to

 ⚡ Tech Stack
 <p align="left">